Title: What Comes After

 "What's up?" he asked, unsure if he should be concerned.

 Sam glanced at Dean then back at his phone.
-"I just got a text from Rebecca.
+"I just got a text from Becky.
 You remember Rebecca Warren, right?"

 Dean pursed his lips and cocked his head.
 "Hot blonde.
 Saint Louis.
 Shape shifter.
 Right?"

 "Yeah, that's her."

 Schooling his features, Dean said, "She just missin' your ugly mug or—"

 Shooting Dean a withering look, Sam said, "She's back at Stanford.
 Says she needs our kind of help."

 Dean watched Sam punch in the number and put the phone to his ear.
 An image of pretty Rebecca flashed before his eyes, purples and yellows coloring her face where the shifter had assaulted her.
 Dean cringed.
 It made him sick to think of her staring into his eyes, seeing his face, as she was beat and tortured.

 "Hey, it's Sam.
 I got your message."
 Sam looked back at Dean, then jerked his eyes up to the clock on the wall.
 "Oh, sorry.
 I forgot what time it was out there.
 I can call back—" Sam leaned forward, resting his elbows on the table, listening.
 "Are you sure?
 I didn't mean to wake you."
 Sam ignored Dean's snigger.
 "I'm fine—we're fine, thanks for asking.
 Yeah, he's here—we're in Kansas.
 No, just taking some downtime.
 Everyone there okay?
 Really?
 Yeah, I remember how that goes."

 Sam laughed at whatever was said next, forcing Dean to roll his eyes.
 Then Sam sobered as he asked, "So, you said something about needing our kind of help?
 What've ya got?"
 Sam nodded, plucking at the placemat with his free hand.
 "Hmm.
 Mmm-hmm.
 Anyone hurt?"